 A child restraint is the safest way to transport your baby or toddler in the car.
 According to the government, children should always be properly secured in their child restraints whenever they are being transported in any vehicle.
 Here’s a guide on Washington Car Seats Law to make sure that your children are safe on all their trips.

-Washington Car Seat Law
+- Washington Rear-facing Car Seat Law

 Washington Car Seat Laws